-2.8.3 FINAL SPECIFICATIONS
+2.9.3 FINAL SPECIFICATIONS

-A completed set of Divisions 01 through 49 specifications shall be developed in SpecsIntact (.sec) format.
+A completed set of Divisions 01 through 49 specifications must be developed in SpecsIntact (.sec) format.
 Specifications should incorporate all comments and revisions from the previous submission by enabling tracked changes.
-All errors from verification reports (address, bracket, duplicate reference, unresolved reference, section, submittal, and title) generated by SpecsIntact shall be resolved.
+All errors from verification reports (address, bracket, duplicate reference, unresolved reference, section, submittal, and title) generated by SpecsIntact must be resolved.

-2.8.4 FINAL COST ESTIMATE
+2.9.4 FINAL COST ESTIMATE